Ravikr973161/Designer-Portfolio-page/README.md

 # Project Name : 15.
 Designer-Portfolio-page ![](https://img.shields.io/badge/Project-15-green)

-This is a Hosting Website landing page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox. specifically this project helped me to expore new things like Box Shadow, Hover Effect, and cards gradient images, transform property etc .
+Version-1: This is a Designer-Portfolio-page landing page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox. specifically this project helped me to expore new things like Box Shadow, Hover Effect, and cards gradient images, transform property etc.

+Version-2: I rebuilded this website using tailwind css, and i created this website for more responsive and compatable for mobile and desktop modes.
+This framework helped me to build production ready code quikly for both desktop and mobile versions, this project helped me to explore its Librarys, Utilitys and its avoilable CSS class.

 </br>